quangthangisme/tp/docs/DeveloperGuide.md

 **MSS**
 1. User searches for contacts based on specific criteria.
-2. TC displays the matching results along with the message: `"n results found."`
+2. TC displays the matching results along with the number of results.

    Use case ends.

 **Extensions**
 * 1a.
 The criteria include multiple filters on the same column.
     * 1a1.
-TC displays the error message: `"Duplicate column: <col>."`
+TC displays an error message.

       Use case resumes at step 1.

 * 1b.
 The criteria include a filter on an unrecognized column.
     * 1b1.
-TC displays the error message: `"Unrecognized column: <unknown>."`
+TC displays an error message.
       Use case resumes at step 1.

 * 1c.
 The criteria include a filter with an unrecognized logical operator.
     * 1c1.
-TC displays the error message: `"Unrecognized operator: <unknown>."`
+TC displays an error message.

       Use case resumes at step 1.

 * 1d.
 The criteria include a filter without specified values.
     * 1d1.
-TC displays the error message: `"No values specified for column <col>."`
+TC displays an error message.

       Use case resumes at step 1.

 * 1e.
 The criteria contain no filters.
     * 1e1.
-TC displays the error message: `"Specify at least one column and value."`
+TC displays an error message.

       Use case resumes at step 1.